 Community Engagement: Building upon outreach that was done in conjunction with the PRLMP, and Prop 68 applications, the City of Salinas and project team launched community engagement efforts to gather community feedback for the revitalization of the Hebbron Family Center (HFC or the Center) in 2022.
 The project team consisted of a multidisciplinary group of consultants with backgrounds in architecture, civil engineering, construction, and community engagement as well as city staff to ensure that the center was designed to meet the standards and needs of the community.
 In collaboration with the City, MIG led the community engagement strategy for the project team.
 The key goals for the Center and engagement approach were to:

-•Bolster the neighborhood's needs by directly collaborating with the community on the design and programs of the new HFC users of the corridor, including bicyclists, pedestrians, and people with disabilities.
+•Bolster the neighborhood's needs by directly collaborating with the community on the design and programs of the new HFC

 •Develop a building and site design that fulfills the neighborhood vision